the-turing-way/the-turing-way/chapters/continuous_integration.md

 <a name="Testing_a_project_against_multiple_versions_of_a_programming_language"></a>
 ### Testing a project against multiple versions of a programming language

-When a project is expected to be run on systems with different versions of a programming language you can set Travis to run the tests on each of these versions, for example to test on a variety of versions of python:
+When a project is expected to be run on systems with different versions of a programming language you can set Travis to run the tests on each of these versions.
+For example to test on a variety of versions of python:
 ```
 language: python
 python: